ChRe777/CleanCode/README.md

 ## Tips

+### Attitude

+Writing clean code has to do with your attitude.
+Everything can be learned.

 ### Source Control System

 In old source control system you could choose the option that a file is locked